nickvth/dockerfile-postgresql/README.md

 ```

 When you start the container, check with ```docker logs postdb1``` if everything is started succesfully
-Then all steps are done and PostgreSQL is ready to use

 Data is outside the container in /postdb1

 With docker 1.3 you can connect inside an running container, so ssh is no longer needed